At a glance

 A mix of lecture-style, demonstration and also practical instruction with tutor guidance.
 In addition, students will have the opportunity to direct a short dramatic scene.

-Hands-On Directing is suitable for beginner directors, as well as those with a small amount of experience looking to improve their practical skills and develop their own directorial expression.
+Hands-On Film Directing is suitable for beginner directors, as well as those with a small amount of experience looking to improve their practical skills and develop their own directorial expression.
 It is also suitable for those with some theoretical knowledge of directing seeking practical experience.

-What they’re saying about Patrick Tucker
+What they’re saying about Simon Hunter

 It was an amazing week-end, I’ve learned so many things even though I’ve been working for 17 years in TV!

-I loved that Patrick’s teaching is pragmatic and down-to-earth, coming from a long and varied directing career, rather than from a theoretical perspective.
+I loved that Simon’s teaching is pragmatic and down-to-earth, coming from a long and varied directing career, rather than from a theoretical perspective.
 Excellent use of film clips to illustrate his teaching.
 The shooting exercise with tutor feedback was a great education.
 But really, the whole weekend was packed with little gems of technique.
 I have recommended the workshop to friends already.

 *The intellectual property rights of this course remain the owned by the tutor